zaproxy/zaproxy-website/site/content/docs/developer/quick-start-build.md

 ## Installing ZAP Add-ons
 As the name suggests, ZAP add-ons are a way to enhance ZAP functionality.
 There are several add-ons that allow you to do many different things.
 Some add-ons which are required by ZAP to work properly are called mandatory add-ons.
 These add-ons need to be installed first to be able to run ZAP from source.

+> [!NOTE]
-The *zap-extensions* repository contains the source code for the add-ons maintained by the core team, including the mandatory add-ons.
+> The *zap-extensions* repository contains the source code for the add-ons maintained by the core team, including the mandatory add-ons.

 ZAP uses the [Gradle Wrapper](https://docs.gradle.org/current/userguide/gradle_wrapper.html) that downloads all the dependencies for the projects.